Appearance

 Adding steps

-The definition picker lists definitions grouped by their entity.
-There's no "create new definition" affordance in the workflow editor — you create definitions inside their entity first, then reference them from workflows.
+There's no "create new definition" affordance here — build definitions inside their entity first, then reference them from a workflow.

 Disabling a step